git-rev-list

 -i, --regexp-ignore-case

-Match the regexp limiting patterns without regard to letters case.
+Match the regular expression limiting patterns without regard to

 -E, --extended-regexp